 When she was just 16 months old, Florence Jackson was diagnosed with stage 4 neuroblastoma and she has been having treatment ever since.
 She has had 20 rounds of Chemotherapy, major surgery, a stem cell transplant, and 5 weeks of radiotherapy.
-Last month a CT scan showed that the tumour has spread into her stomach which has wrapped around her blood vessels, and that there is nothing more that can be done to treat her in the UK.
+A CT scan showed that the tumour has spread into her stomach which has wrapped around her blood vessels, and that there is nothing more that can be done to treat her in the UK.

 This is a story that has touched the lives of many.
 You do not have to be a parent to understand the devastation of a child being diagnosed with Cancer, or to imagine what this brave little girl and her family have already gone through.
 But this isn’t just a story of heartache and pain, it is also a story of immense compassion, support, and solidarity.
 A just giving page was set up in the hope that £250,000 could be raised to fund life saving surgery with a top neuroblastoma surgeon in New York.
 That target was hit in just 11 days.

 Local press coverage kickstarted fundraising efforts, with 17% of the target being raised within 24 hours.
 Local businesses and schools were also quick to help with raffles, non uniform days, bake sales, and shares social media, which then led on to national press coverage.

 Amongst the huge volume of fund-raising events that were arranged (including coffee mornings, bucket collections, and even a ‘Zumbathon’) The brilliant Mum’s the Word duo announced that they were also to hold a fundraising evening at Salomons Estate, to include a charity auction, a silent disco, a raffle, and many other opportunities to raise money for Florence.